 Welcome to “Playback,” a Variety podcast.

 For more, listen to the latest episode of “Playback” below.
-Check back next week when I’ll be talking to “Captain Fantastic” star Viggo Mortensen, and be sure to subscribe!
+Check back next week when I’ll be talking to “Jackie” star Natalie Portman and producer Darren Aronofsky.
+And be sure to subscribe!

-Hear more about that, as well as Gyllenhaal’s upcoming collaborations, via the streaming link above.
+Hear about all that and more via the streaming link above.